Ashraf-Hamdoun/udacity-project-4/README.md

         - the app handles the errors
         - if you add a book it appears in the list of books
         - i also handle the duplication of the books
+        - I use some hooks to handle the project

+    /** How to run it **/
+        -- use `npm start` to run the project